jjlee/git-meld-index/README.md

 ## Requirements

-I'm using git 1.9.1 and meld 1.8.4.
-I expect later versions will work.
-It works with Python 2.7 (likely 2.6 also).
-Python 3 doesn't work yet.

-There is no support for MS Windows.
+Python 3.

+I'm using git 2.35.1, and this is probably a bit fragile to what git version you have.

 I have only tested on Linux but it should work on BSDs or OS X.

 ## Install